PlayPerro/PlayPerro/_pages/about.md

 ---
 layout: page
 title: About
-subtitle: I am a smart heading.
+subtitle: Experiments and prototypes by Tobiah Zarlez
-desc: About me.
+desc: About PlayPerro
 permalink: /about/
 ---

 <div class="pretty-links">

-<div class="lead lead-about">Some intro text that is eye catching and should put you reader at ease and confident in your skills.
+<div class="lead lead-about">PlayPerro is an independent game development company created by [Tobiah Zarlez](http://www.tobiahz.com)
 </div>

 {::nomarkdown}